 Once you have this data from which to work from—and it doesn’t take too long—you can move on to phase two of creating an effective competitor analysis: understanding what makes them tick.

-Your company’s value proposition isn’t only about how you’re different from competitors–it’s also about what capability you bring to the table.
+Your company's value proposition isn't only about how you're different from competitors--it's also about what capability you bring to the table.

 It’s important to focus on both of these things when conducting your competitor analysis, as they go hand-in-hand.
 The best way to get started on this is to ask yourself: “What is it that our product or service does that makes it unique?”
 This question should be followed by another: “How does this capability help us create value for our customers?”